zeecrowd/TimeLine/README.md

 ### Linux

 Soon.
 In progress.
-For more see the [Zeecrowd website](http://www.zeecrowd.com/fr/page/405/zeecrowd-soon-available-on-linux-android-and-osx-are-next)
+For more informations check the [Zeecrowd website](http://www.zeecrowd.com/fr/page/405/zeecrowd-soon-available-on-linux-android-and-osx-are-next)

 ### Licensing

-TimeLine is an open source product.
-We support a Community edition under the GPLv3 license.
+TimeLine is an open source product provided under the GPLv3 license.